 According to Nursing Home Abuse Guide, approximately one out of three nursing home residents report that they have been abused while residing in a home.
 In addition, 95% of nursing home residents report that they have seen other residents being abused in one way or another at some point in time.
 This is why it is vital for family members to understand how physical abuse in nursing homes occurs, who the common perpetrators are, and what to look for if they suspect that their family member is being abused.
 The most common perpetrators of physical abuse in nursing homes include:

-Nursing home staff – The vast majority of physical abuse in nursing homes is committed by the staff of the home.
-Some of this physical abuse consists of intentional violence toward residents; however, the vast majority of it consists of injuries that result from neglect and negligence of the nursing home staff.
+- Nursing home staff – The vast majority of physical abuse in nursing homes is committed by the staff of the home.
+Some of these physical abuse consist of intentional violence toward residents; however, the vast majority of it consists of injuries that result from neglect and negligence of the nursing home staff.

 Warning Signs of Physical Abuse in Nursing Homes